DuiToken/DuiToken/README.md

 ![Dui](https://github.com/DuiToken/DuiToken/blob/master/assets/Dui2.jpg)

 ### Contract & Audit
-All logic for $DUI is built within the genesis smart contract ```DuiToken.sol``` the only external interaction in our code is with the PancakeSwap V2 Router / LP.
+All logic for $DUI is built within the genesis smart contract ```DuiToken.sol``` the only external interaction in our code is with the PancakeSwap V2 Router / LP (which is now no longer in use due to $DUI's new tokenomics structure).

 The TechRate Audit details can be found [in the repo here](https://github.com/DuiToken/DuiToken/tree/master/audit).